George Tupou II: Life

 Queen Lavinia died on 25 April 1902 from tuberculosis, leaving one child, Sālote (born 13 March 1900).
 She was considered unpopular as she was perceived as being born from the 'wrong' mother; so much so that it was not safe for her to go outside the palace garden.
 When Siaosi married for the second time, on 11 November 1909, to the then 16-year-old ʻAnaseini Takipō Afuha'amango, a half-sister of the rejected ʻOfakivava'u, the chiefs were jubilant.
 It was customary in pre-modern Polynesia for a defeated chief either to be killed or to be exiled.
 As such, it was a fortunate excuse that Sālote had to go to school in Auckland and so she could be put on the December steamer to New Zealand.

 Queen Anaseini Takipō was the daughter of Tae Manusa and Tevita Ula Afuha'amango.
 Tae Manusa was the highest ranking woman in Tonga (after the death of the last Tamahā) as she had a direct bloodline to Tu'iHa'atakalaua and Tu'iKanokupolu, which made her daughters the perfect option for Tupou II to marry.

 Tae Manusa was the daughter of Penisimani Latuselu Kaho and his wife (also his first cousin) Ilaisa'ane Tupou'ahau (daughter of Maealiuaki Fatukimotulalo Tu'iHa'atakalaua).
 Penisimani Latuselu was also the son of Nunufa'ikea Tuita and Paluleleva Mulikiha'amea (sister of Maealiuaki and the Mehekitanga of Tupou'ahau).
 Both Nunufa'ikea and Paluleleva were great-grandchildren of King Ma'afu'o'Tu'itonga Tu'iKanokupolu, which made both Ofakivava'u and Takipō to be the most suitable brides for George Tupou II.

 Sālote would remain in exile for 5 years.
 Queen Takipō had still not brought forth a son.
 Her first daughter, ʻOnelua (born 20 March 1911), died of convulsions while only six months, on 19 August 1911; her second daughter, ʻElisiva Fusipala Taukiʻonetuku (born 26 July 1912), eventually died from tubercular peritonitis on 21 April 1933 aged 20.
 The hope the envying chiefs had had on an heir through Takipō was fading, and the hope for supporters of Sālote's rose.
 The need to find a politically acceptable husband for her became imperative, and he was found in the end in Tungī Mailefihi, a cousin of ʻOfa.

 Siaosi had also a few children from other women.
-Some of these descendants are now prominent politicians in Fiji, and others high-ranking chiefs in Tonga itself (Vīlai Tupou, father of Baron Vaea).
+Some of these descendants became prominent politicians in Fiji, such as Edward Cakobau.
+Other children became high-ranking chiefs in Tonga itself (Vīlai Tupou, father of Baron Vaea).
 His own government was ineffective with some ministers contemplated permitting British annexation of the country.
 The death of the king in April 1918 was soon followed by his wife Takipō (1 March 1893 – 26 November 1918) from the infamous Spanish flu epidemic raging in Tonga.
 Siaosi's daughter Sālote succeeded him and was proclaimed Queen Sālote Tupou III.